CMU-313/CMU-313.github.io/docs/projects/P1/2_translation.md

 	```

 	We will check your files to make sure you are only suppressing these warnings when absolutely necessary.
 For examples and more details, see the [Additional TypeScript Background](/projects/P1/documentation#additional-typescript-background) section under "Resources and Documentation".

+#### Complete Test Coverage

+Back in **your own fork**, create a feature branch and implement the change.
+You should start with the following steps:

+- Run tests to determine the initial coverage.
+- Locate the tests that are currently covering that file.
+- Write tests that will add coverage to at least five (5) lines that are currently uncovered in the file, as measured by line coverage.
+- All new tests added by you must pass.

+**NOTE: each test should actually test something, meaning it must have at least 1 assert statement**

 ### GitHub Pull Request (25 pts)
 As you work, be sure to periodically commit your changes.
 Your commit message(s) must clearly describe what is changing.
 If you’d like, you can also make use of branching and pull requests in your own repository to practice working with GitHub.